 June 26, 2016 vs. Diamondbacks

-The majority of the power-hitting Reynolds' career took place before the advent of Statcast, but he did have just enough time to put himself atop this list.
+The majority of the power-hitting Reynolds' career took place before the advent of Statcast, but he did have just enough time to put himself atop this list until he was bumped to No. 2 by Buxton.
 The Rockies and D-backs were locked in a 7-7 tie in the ninth when Reynolds came to the plate to face his former team and sent Silvino Bracho's offering 464 feet into dead center.
 Despite leading this list, the 464-footer only stood as Reynolds' career best tracked by Statcast for less than a month before he topped it by 20 feet.

 April 16, 2021 vs. Diamondbacks